The Construction of Space Shuttle Launch Complex 39-B

 Across the Girt...

-Accompanied only by the whisper of the breeze and the cold unblinking eyes of death which refuse to quit staring at you...
+Accompanied only by a light whisper of the breeze and the cold unblinking eyes of death which refuse to quit staring up at you, from far below where they lie waiting...

 And the Girt directly above you is only 6'-2" on-center away from the one you're traversing, and it's close, but it doesn't quite touch the top of your hard hat because as you walk, you're just a little bit less than fully erect, and you can sort of reach around with your right arm above your head and grab hold of the upstanding flange edge on its upper side to steady yourself, but it takes your eyes off what you're walking on for just a second, and its awkward, and to do so not only completely disrupts the cadence of your steps, but it also introduces a particularly-unpleasant side-to-side inertia to your whole body as you first raise your arm to grab hold of something... anything... to hold on to, to bring yourself to believe that you have a sporting chance of simply making it, and then let go of the flange edge and lower that arm to take your next steps, and it turns out to be quite a bit worse than useless, and you very quickly figure that out as you see Sag Rod's back out there ahead of you, continuing on into the distance across the Girt without a care in the world, and you knock that shit off, pronto, and the sag channels are only four inches wide, and they provide rock solid stability to hold on to while allowing for free movement around them as you go, but they're seven feet apart on-center, and between them there is a deeply-frightening space, and it just so happens that the Primary Framing splits the span of the Girt you're on into three nearly-equal spaces, but that stuff is a foot or so off to the side, and in between... more terrifyingly-open space... and you gulp hard, and you mind your boots with the "fences", and you work the sag channels when you can... and some how, through some miracle, you arrive at the Elevator Tower...